Santa Fe police identify early morning shooting victim, suspect in afternoon attack

 Investigators believe the suspect and the victim knew each other, according to the news release.

-About 12 hours later, a second shooting — this one near Owl's Liquor near St. Francis Drive and Hickox Street — resulted in the lockdowns of Santa Fe Indian School, the Early Learning Center at Kaune and several nearby businesses as law enforcement searched for suspects.
+About 12 hours later, another shooting — this one near Owl's Liquor at St. Francis Drive and Hickox Street — resulted in the lockdowns of Santa Fe Indian School, the Early Learning Center at Kaune and several nearby businesses as law enforcement searched for suspects.

 Police said the male shooting victim was transported to a local hospital and later to University of New Mexico Hospital.
 His condition was not immediately known.